Marc Carroll: Rough Trade

-Returning to Dublin in 1990, Carroll was the sole songwriter and founding member of Dublin three piece power/punk band, Puppy Love Bomb.
+Returning to Dublin in 1990, Carroll was a founding member and the sole songwriter of Dublin three-piece power/punk band, Puppy Love Bomb.
 The band recorded several radio sessions for the Dave Fanning show and were courted by record labels, notably Warner Brothers, before eventually signing with the UK independent label Rough Trade and releasing 3 singles.
 Two EPs were produced by Martin Carr of The Boo Radleys.
 The band toured across Europe with Bob Mould's post Hüsker Dü outfit, Sugar.
 Mould joined the band on the last night of the tour to play a version of The Beatles classic song, Ticket To Ride.
 No album ever materialised as the label fell into financial difficulties and the band split acrimoniously after a final show at the South by Southwest Festival in Austin, Texas.
 Carroll returned to London where Rough Trade took over his management.
 The group's official recorded output has been out of print since 1994.
-Although the band only released 10 songs commercially, outtakes, radio sessions, demos and unreleased material have surfaced on several bootleg CDs originating from Japan with the most popular title being "Destroy All Melody" which features live performances from 1992 and a recording of "Ticket To Ride" performed with Bob Mould.
-Puppy Love Bomb's recorded output and copyright is now under the ownership of One Little Indian Records.
+Although the band only released 10 songs commercially, outtakes, radio sessions, demos and unreleased material have surfaced on several bootleg CDs originating from Japan.
+The recorded output and copyright is now under the ownership of One Little Indian Records.